 - Select the tables that you want to search in.
 Your posts are located in the table wp_posts, but usually you can safely select all tables.

 - Uncheck the box for Run as dry and click Run Search/Replace.
 If you want to do a test run before making changes, leave the box for Run as dry checked.

 Step 12 - Check your site again (Optional)

-In most cases your website is now succesfully moved, including images and links.
+In most cases, your website is now successfully moved, including images and links.
 If you still encounter problems, we recommend you to check the WordPress codex for more help.